frencojobs/interact/README.md

 **Password Component**

-A password component behaves pretty much the same as an input component, but the user input will be hidden and by default it has a repeat password validator that checks if two password inputs are the same or not.
+A password component behaves pretty much the same as an input component, but the user input will be hidden and by default, it has a repeat password validator that checks if two password inputs are the same or not.

 ```dart
 final password = Password(